eswar-7116/http-caching-proxy/README.md

 - ### No Size-based Eviction Policy:

   This implementation does not include a size-based cache eviction policy.
-The cache will grow indefinitely, which could lead to memory exhaustion in long-running scenarios.
-Adding an eviction policy like LRU (Least Recently Used) would be a recommended enhancement.
+Eviction is based on entry count, not response size.
+Large responses may consume disproportionate memory.

 - ### Not a real forward-proxy

   This is an application-level fetch proxy and cannot be configured as a browser/system forward proxy.

 ## Conclusion
-This project is a minimal, educational HTTP fetch-based caching proxy designed to demonstrate core caching concepts such as TTL, header handling, and request forwarding.
+This project is a minimal, educational HTTP fetch-based caching proxy designed to demonstrate core caching concepts such as TTL handling, LRU eviction, header handling, and request forwarding.
 It is not a full forward proxy and is intended as a foundation for learning and experimentation rather than production deployment.

 <p hidden>Built as a solution to https://roadmap.sh/projects/caching-server</p>